 Written by me, mostly, with thoughts from both girls included too, and one great chapter from our PDAers Dad, Mr C. I think it's rare to hear from a male parent or carer and we hope this is something other guys or partners might relate to.
 This book covers many aspects of life that have happened since the early years and diagnosis for our daughter; everyday life, and the change in mindset that we've had to make since learning more about Pathological Demand Avoidance (PDA).

-Below are short reviews of some of the books already published.
+Below are short reviews of several published books on PDA.
 Tap on the photo or the title to buy any book via Amazon.

-(*This and the pictures in this post are affiliate links; as an Amazon Associate I earn from qualifying purchases but it won't cost you any extra!)
+(*The pictures in this post and book titles are affiliate links; as an Amazon Associate I earn from qualifying purchases but it won't cost you any extra!)

 Understanding Pathological Demand Avoidance Syndrome in Children